NathanDraco22/fastapi-onion-template/README.md

 - `api/`
 Declares API routes and controllers, often versioned (e.g., api/v1/).
 It orchestrates incoming requests and routes them to the application logic.

+- `config/`
+Contains configuration files, it could include environment variables and settings. `Onion CLI` creates a `onion-config.toml` file in this folder when is required.

 - `core/`
 Contains crucial, shared functionalities beyond simple CRUD, such as notifications, emails, or payment processing.
 These are core business actions interacting across the system.